Achill Island: Religion

+The House of Prayer, a controversial "religious retreat" on the island, was established in 1993.

 Artists

 For almost two centuries, a number of artists have had a close relationship with Achill Island, including the landscape painter Paul Henry.
 Within the emerging Irish Free State, Paul Henry's landscapes from Achill and other areas reinforced a vision of Ireland of communities living in harmony with the land.
 He lived in Achill for almost a decade with his wife, artist Grace Henry and, while using similar subject-matter, the pair developed very different styles.

-This relationship of artists with Achill was particularly intense in the early decades of the twentieth century when Eva O'Flaherty (1874-1963) became a focal point for artistic networking on the island.
+This relationship of artists with Achill was particularly intense in the early decades of the twentieth century when Eva O'Flaherty (1874–1963) became a focal point for artistic networking on the island.
 A network of over 200 artists linked to Achill is charted in "Achill Painters - An Island History" and includes painters such as the Belgian Marie Howet, the American Robert Henri, the modernist painter Mainie Jellett and contemporary artist Camille Souter.

-The 2018 Coming Home Art & The Great Hunger exhibition, in partnership with The Great Hunger Museum of Quinnipiac University, USA, featured Achill's Deserted Village and the island lazy beds prominently in works by Geraldine O'Reilly and Alanna O'Kelly; also included was an 1873 painting, 'Cottage, Achill Island' by Alexander Williams - one of the first artists to open up the island to a wider audience.
+The 2018 Coming Home Art & The Great Hunger exhibition, in partnership with The Great Hunger Museum of Quinnipiac University, USA, featured Achill's Deserted Village and the island lazy beds prominently in works by Geraldine O'Reilly and Alanna O'Kelly; also included was an 1873 painting, 'Cottage, Achill Island' by Alexander Williams – one of the first artists to open up the island to a wider audience.

 Education

-Hedge schools existed in most villages of Achill in various periods of history.
-A university was started by the missions to Achill in Mweelin.
-In the modern age, there used to be two secondary schools in Achill, Mc Hale College and Scoil Damhnait.
-However, in August 2011, the two schools amalgamated to form Coláiste Pobail Acla.
-For primary education, there are eight national schools including Bullsmouth NS, Valley NS, Bunnacurry NS, Dookinella NS, Dooagh NS, Saula NS, Achill Sound NS and Tonragee NS.
-National schools closed down include Dooega NS, Crumpaun NS, Ashleam NS and Currane NS.
+Following the 1695 introduction of Penal Laws that prohibited Catholics and Presbyterians in Ireland from practising their religion, unofficial or secret hedge schools were active in Achill during the 17th to 19th centuries.

+At the turn of the 21st century, nine national schools operated on the island; as of 2022, there were six.
+The island also had two secondary schools, McHale College and Scoil Damhnait, which amalgamated in 2011 to form Coláiste Pobail Acla.